 Maripossa debuted in Australia in 2010.
 Within its first year the label was invited to showcase its artisan jewellery in Berlin, where founder Lauren Besser received the Young Designer Award for Accessories during F/W 2011/12 Mercedes-Benz Berlin Fashion Week for 'Pantomimes'.
 Following this, Maripossa was selected as a semi-finalist for the British Realise Your Dream Awards 2012, and a finalist for the Melbourne Design Awards 2012.
 The name Maripossa is a reference to the Spanish word for butterfly.
 A reminder of transformation and immortality.

-Followed by high profile fashion figures, artists and musicians, Maripossa jewellery has been worn by Rihanna, Georgia May Jagger, Kimbra, Anja Rubik, Audrey Kitching, among others and has featured in Vogue, Russh, Oyster, Grazia, Fallen, Faint, FashionTrend, Cleo, InStyle, Sunday Life, The Age, The Sydney Herald, Berlin FashionTV, WWD.
-The label is stocked in exclusive Australian and international boutiques, Australia’s Museum of Contemporary Art (MCA) in Sydney, and Museum of Old & New Art (MONA) in Tasmania and the Melbourne Museum in Victoria.
+Maripossa jewellery has been worn by Rihanna, Georgia May Jagger, Kimbra, Anja Rubik, Audrey Kitching, among others and has featured in Vogue, Russh, Oyster, Grazia, Fallen, Faint, FashionTrend, Cleo, InStyle, Sunday Life, The Age, The Sydney Herald, Berlin FashionTV, WWD.
+The label is stocked in exclusive Australian and international boutiques, Australia’s Museum of Contemporary Art (MCA) in Sydney, The Museum of Old & New Art (MONA) in Tasmania and the Melbourne Museum in Victoria.

 Passionate about female empowerment and gender equality, we are honoured to work with UN Women National Committee Australia, donating proceeds from each sale to three key areas; eliminating violence against women, providing menstrual hygiene kits in the aftermath of conflict and women's economic empowerment.